Strydir/SSLoader/README.md

 For VRToolbox users, in the "Settings" page, you can use the "Create Singles Page" to create a page of all of your games.
 These links will take you to a page that contains ONLY that game/experience.
 Resize the page to only show that single icon, then, using the up/down thumbpad buttons, grow or shrink the icon/page to an appropriate size and link and lock it to an Object such as a picture frame or that little "Jetson's" TV.
 Once it's locked, you can grow/shrink the object and the icon/shortcut will resize with it.
 Place it where ever you'd like and click it to launch your game!
 At the moment, "Object Shortcuts" are only usable in VRToolbox.

+VRToolbox now has native support for making SteamVR shortcuts.
+I've taken advantage of this to add shortcuts to different objects.
+Latest is a Bookshelf with Books made from your Steam shortcuts.
+Still a work in progress, but one Bookshelf is complete and I'm working on more.
+To use this, make VRToolbox your SteamVR Home, as discussed above, then click the 'Create Objects' button in the upper section.
+If you choose "BookCase2" then it will bring up a window allowing you to add your games as different books.
+Keep adding books until you're happy, then click "Write" to write your new bookshelf and books to the "Objects.room".
+*NOTE* you need an alphabet for the book labels, so you will need my utility "WordMaker" in order to have the alphabet needed.
+Get it here: https://github.com/Strydir/WordMaker/releases

 You can sort your Lists by Name, AppId or Install Drive.

 You can print your Lists by clicking the "Print Page" button.